The Neptunes: Singles

+"—" denotes a recording that did not chart or was not released in that territory.

 Awards and nominations

 The duo has received numerous awards, such as from the Grammy Awards, where they were nominated every year from 2004 to 2007.
 The Neptunes have received three Grammy Awards: Producer of the Year, Non-Classical, Best Pop Vocal Album for Justified and Best Rap Song for "Money Maker".

 Billboard R&B/Hip-Hop Awards

 The Billboard R&B/Hip-Hop Awards are sponsored by Billboard magazine and held annually in December.